The Psychomodo: Background

+In a March 1974 interview with Melody Maker, Harley compared the album to The Human Menagerie, "The difference is in feel.
+There's more ego.
+The first album was flat.
+You listen to it and the violin and piano player are taking solos and it's, 'Do you mind if I step out and take a solo?
+I apologise, but it is my solo.'
+This one they say, 'Get out of my way, I'm coming through, and I want the spotlight on me.'
+They're making a statement.
+The first LP talks a lot and says nothing.
+This time, there's no talking, no chatting.
+Everything said is a statement and a valid one."

 Speaking to Record & Popswop Mirror in November 1974, Harley spoke of The Psychomodo in relation to his songwriting for the next Cockney Rebel album, The Best Years of Our Lives, "I find that I'm not writing in such a surrealistic way anymore.
 I'm writing slightly more blatant, less subtle.
 I mean the subtleties of The Psychomodo tended to get lost I think.
 I think 'Sling It' is probably the best concealed important statement on the album, but it's gone above everyone's head as far as I can make out."
 He added that The Psychomodo was "very much a concept: psychomodal – stream of consciousness".
+In a 1976 interview with Sounds, Harley considered The Psychomodo as the "most important" and the "most original, the one with excitement on it" out of the first three Cockney Rebel albums.

 Recording

 Cockney Rebel recorded The Psychomodo in February and March 1974 at Morgan Studios, Nova Sound Studios and Air Studios in London.
 It was mastered at Abbey Road Studios.
 The album saw Harley receive his first production credit, as he produced the album alongside producer Alan Parsons.
 In similarity to "Sebastian" and "Death Trip" from The Human Menagerie, a large symphony orchestra and choir was used on "Tumbling Down", with orchestral arrangements conducted by Andrew Powell.

 In 2012, Harley recalled of his experience recording the album, "The Psychomodo was a record whose time we laughed through.
 Alan Parsons came in as co-producer and his own willingness to accept many offbeat ideas made life easy enough.
 More strings and horns, and again we had Andrew Powell, with his brilliant classical-rock thinking, to orchestrate."

 In a 1974 interview with Music Scene, violinist Jean-Paul Crocker expressed his opinion that The Psychomodo was a much stronger album than The Human Menagerie.
 He commented, "I think it's more of a development than could ever have been expected.
 It's a completely different album and the basic difference is in the way we're playing on it.
 We wanted the first album to be heavier than it was, but it turned out quite weak, and we sounded like a bleedin' folk group most of the time."